NOTE: TO BE CONSIDERED FOR THIS VACANCY, ALL APPLICANTS MUST APPLY AT EXTERNAL LINK PROVIDED

 Internal candidates-Successful completion of six month probation.

-This is responsible technical and supervisory work in the Alachua County Fire Rescue Department providing medical care to the critically ill or injured and performing firefighting duties as required by the situation.
+This is responsible technical and supervisory work in the Alachua County Fire Rescue Department providing medical care to the critically ill or injured and performing firefighting duties (if certified) as required by the situation.

 This is an emergency essential classification.
 Upon declaration of a disaster and/or emergency, all employees in this classification are required to work.